 Interested Parties have the ability to raise an appeal to The Authority within 15 days of the Panel decision.
-The Authority have the ability to overrule any Panel decision as the outcome of any appeal The Authority will then make their decision, without time restraint, and advise the Panel.
+The Authority have the ability to overrule any Panel decision as the outcome of any appeal The Authority will then make their decision, and advise the Panel.